tyjiang1997/spconv1.0/README.md

+This is not what I realized.
+The original author is [yan yan](https://github.com/traveller59), this project provides convenience for everyone to download the spcov1.0 version.

 # SpConv: PyTorch Spatially Sparse Convolution Library

 This is a spatially sparse convolution library like [SparseConvNet](https://github.com/facebookresearch/SparseConvNet) but faster and easy to read.
 This library provide sparse convolution/transposed, submanifold convolution, inverse convolution and sparse maxpool.